 When people are first getting into CBD, it’s understandable that they have anxieties about how much they should be taking each day.
 “How much CBD oil should I take” is a very commonly asked question, but unfortunately it is not one with a straightforward answer.

-How much CBD you should take depends on an array of different factors, including age, sex, weight, other medications you may be using, and the condition you’re looking to treat.
+How much CBD you should take depends on an array of different factors, including age, sex, and weight.
 We wish we could just tell you exactly how much you should be taking, but you might actually have to figure that out for yourself.